 Despite what the government maybe be telling the world in Bonn, airport expansion will make a mockery of our legally-binding commitments under the Paris Agreement.
 Instead, Theresa May must reject the myth of a ‘capacity crisis’, and work to reduce demand while making the industry fairer.

 Keith Taylor is the Green Party Member of the European Parliament for the South East regionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.